 -

-The Underwire is popping out.
+The underwire is popping out.
 The most dramatic sign that your bra is worn out is when an underwire bra’s underwire pops out of where it’s supposed to be.
 Even past the immediate discomfort or pain this might cause, your bra is no longer giving you the support you’re looking for.
 And while, yes, you can definitely put the underwire back and mend the hole, if your underwire popped out once, your fabric is also probably deteriorating and it’s only a quick matter of time before it happens again.

 How Long Do Sports Bras Last?